-- Sweep and mop the surface with all-purpose cleaner, and rinse with clean water until dry.
+- Sweep and mop the surface with an all-purpose cleaner, rinse with clean water, then let the floor dry.

 - Stir the epoxy paint until all ingredients are mixed.
-Pour the smaller can of hardener into the epoxy paint and stir together.
+Pour the smaller can of hardener into the epoxy paint and mix it together.

 - Fill a paint tray with epoxy paint.
 Brush the coating around the perimeter of the floor and spread evenly until the paint is smooth.

-- Let dry for 24 hours and apply a second coat.
+- Let dry for 24 hours, then apply a second coat.

 - Mix your topcoat with the hardener and stir until thoroughly blended.
 Wait 30 minutes and apply the top coat.
 Wait at least 72 hours to utilize your garage floor.

-You can find epoxy paint at your nearest hardware store for around $30 per gallon, depending on the brand.
+Depending on the brand, you can find epoxy paint at your nearest hardware store for around $30 per gallon.

 With a simple yet effective garage makeover, it’s easy to turn your once chaotic garage into an open, organized, and functional area that truly works for the way you live.
 Upgrading the space doesn’t require a ton of work or a big budget with these DIY ideas that even the least handy of us can pull off.